Learn About Trichotillomania And Treatment Options

 Rawpixel

 The most important aspect of this disorder may be that the individual is likely pulling hair follicles out to the extent that it can cause noticeable hair loss or bald patches.
 They may attempt to cover this hair loss in various ways.
-Changing their hairstyle, wearing hats, or even using wigs may be just a few of the ways they may try to conceal this symptom.
+Changing their hairstyle, wearing hats, or even using wigs may be just a few of the ways they may try to conceal their hair loss.
 They may also wear false eyelashes if the behavior isn’t centered on hair on the scalp.

 An individual with trichotillomania usually feels a sense of tension before they engage in hair-pulling or if they are attempting to resist pulling their hair.
 In contrast, they usually feel gratification or pleasure when they engage in the activity.